An Analytic Framework for Robust Training of Artificial Neural Networks: Proof of the theorems

 \subsection{\Thmref{thm:dirichlet}}

 \begin{proof} Consider a smooth path $\gamma:[0,1]\rightarrow\XX$.
 The length of the image of this curve under $f\in A^2(\XX)$ is

-Hence, when $f$ has minimized $E[f]$, then it has minimized $\|f(\gamma)\|$ for all $\gamma$.
-Consequently, the image of all of the paths that start from a test sample $z$ would stay as close to $f(z)$ as possible.
-It follows that $f$ must be robust unless the training samples are poisoned. \end{proof}
+Hence, when $\AAA$ has minimized $E[f]$, then it has minimized $\|f(\gamma)\|$ for all $\gamma$.
+Consequently, the image of all of the paths that start from a training sample $z$ would stay as close to $f(z)$ as possible.
+It follows that $f(\XX)$ and the imaginary axis, which represents the decision boundary, would have the minimum number of intersection points allowed by the training set $S$.